 Combine all of the advantages above and now apply them to the process of launching in new geographies or launching micro-brands.

 Once you have the system setup, a headless solution is easily replicable across the board, optimized for international SEO and connected to the overall data orchestration infrastructure.

-As seen in the infographic at the beginning of this article, customer acquisition costs are rising for a number of businesses due to an increase in paid advertising.
+Customer acquisition costs are rising for a number of businesses due to an increase in paid advertising.